The discussion as to why cats should be kept inside at night time, can be divisive and for that reason it is also hard

 I have my doubts about how well this is actively enforced.
 Most people want to do the right thing as it is in the cat’s best interest, however it would be a full-time job for several rangers and this just doesn’t happen.

 The rules for dogs and cats are different.
 Where we live dogs are not able to walk the streets freely.
 There are designated areas, parks, and beaches where the dogs can be off-lead.

 We are still not yet a society where animals are welcomed into all eating places or other venues.
-Slowly laws are being relaxed in their area, particularly at the moment as more people took up pet ownership during the worst of COVID lockdowns.
+Slowly laws are being relaxed in this arena, particularly at the moment as more people took up pet ownership during the worst of COVID lockdowns.

 Getting back to the cat debate, if your cat is already an indoor cat, you are probably reading this thinking, well of course all cats should be indoors at night, because your own cats are inside at night.